mobergmann/mr-yeet/README.md

 # Source Code
 ## config.json
-For the bot to function you need to create a file called `config.json`.
-Add a `token` attribute and a `command_prefix` attribute.
+For the bot to function you need to add values to the `config.json`.
+Add the token of your Bot to the `token` attribute and a prefix for the `command_prefix` attribute.

 For Example:
 ```json